hewison-chris/agora-cl-docs/website/docs/getting-started.md

 </div>
 <div class='panel'>
 <a href='prysm-usage/client-stats'>Collect metrics with client-stats</a>
-<p>Learn how to collect beacon node and validator metrics using Prysm's <code>client-stats</code> utility.
+<p>Learn how to collect beacon node and validator metrics using Agora-cl's <code>client-stats</code> utility.
 This can be used to relay metrics data to the beaconcha.in stats service.</p>
 </div>
 <div class='panel'>
-<a href='prysm-usage/web-interface'>Use Prysm's Web UI</a>
+<a href='prysm-usage/web-interface'>Use Agora-cl's Web UI</a>
-<p>Prysm's Web UI can be used to monitor and configure your beacon node and validator on <code>localhost</code> using an app-like interface.</p>
+<p>Agora-cl's Web UI can be used to monitor and configure your beacon node and validator on <code>localhost</code> using an app-like interface.</p>
 </div>
 <div class='panel secondary-panel section-title'>